• Skip to main content

 MERINGUE COOKIES

-• Add your four egg whites to a mixer bowl and beat on medium speed till it is frothy.
-At least a couple of minutes add the cream of tartar and turn the mixer on high.
+• Add your four egg whites to a mixer bowl and beat on medium speed till it is frothy about a minute.
+Then add the cream of tartar and turn the mixer on high.
 Important step!
 Add the sugar one tablespoon at a time.
 You want the sugar to incorporate with the egg whites.
 After all the sugar has been added, continue to beat the egg whites on high speed for at least 10 minutes you want a stiff peak with these egg whites.

 • Using a piping bag with a large open star will give you the swirl you need for the cookies.
 I have a measuring spoon that has a rounded end that was perfect for making the well that will hold the lemon curd.